daguttt/countries-searcher-angular/README.md

 # CountriesApp

-## Angular concepts used in this project
+## Angular concepts used on this project

 - Angular routing.
   - Pages.